evantaur/dotfiles/local/README.md

+# Openlink
+Openlink opens links to video sites like instagram or tiktok in mpv instead of the browser.
+Normal links will open in browser.

-# Instructions to get openlink working as intended
+## Instructions to get openlink working as intended

 Download the installation script: